dsgelab/finregistry-matrices/README.md

 Scripts to generate endpoint, drug, and socioeconomic-demographic matrices in FinRegistry

 **Now allows to output multiple records per individual!**
 The same individual can appear for multiple times in your `SampleFile`, with different dates for inclusion periods.
 The program will output for each inclusion period, each individual, with the first column as `FINREGISTRYID`, followed by `LowerAge` and `UpperAge` indicating the lower and upper bound of inclusion period in terms of individual's age.
 The output will be sorted by the these three columns in the same order.
-The program code allows you to have at max 20 differnet inclusion periods for each individual in your `SampleFile`.
-If that is not enough, you can expand it by changing
+The program code allows you to have at max 20 different inclusion periods for each individual in your `SampleFile`.
+If that is not enough, you can also expand it by changing
 <pre>
 #define MaxRec 20
 </pre>